HDMI Over Fiber Extender with IR Control – SC Fiber - 2600ft (800m) - 1920x1200/1080p

 For convenient, time-saving control of the media source, the HDMI extender also offers Infrared (IR) extension, which enables you to control the HDMI audio-video source from either end of the connection.
 The kit also includes optional mounting hardware for a clean and professional installation.

-The ST121HDFXA HDMI over Fiber Optic Extender kit is backed by a StarTech.com 2-year warranty and free lifetime technical support.
+The ST121HDFXA HDMI over Fiber Optic Extender kit is TAA compliant and backed by a StarTech.com 2-year warranty with free lifetime technical support.

 The StarTech.com Advantage